Emeritus Professor

 Book Chapters

-Mohamad, S. M. (Forthcoming).
+Mohamad, S. M. (2024).
 Halal lifestyle and activism: The everyday politics of the Muslim non-state actors in Brunei.
 In N. Saat & A. Ibrahim (Eds.), Emerging Muslim lifestyle in maritime Southeast Asia impact on multicultural societies.
 ISEAS Yusof Ishak Institute Singapore.

 Mohamad, S. M. (2023).
 Micro-celebrity practices in Muslim-majority states in Southeast Asia.
 In M. Semati & K. Zambon (Eds.), Global politics of celebrity.
 Routledge.
 (Link).